SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 Two new mandatory flavors: `SCS-2V:4:20s` and `SCS-4V:16:100s` are added to the SCS flavor naming standard.
 The first is meant to be a good fit for k8s control nodes with etcd while the latter is a solid base for a small database server.
+Clouds claiming SCS-compliance for their IaaS layer MUST provide these two additional flavors.

-Obviously providers are free to offer many more combinations and e.g. create flavors with large local SSDs.
+Obviously providers MAY offer many more combinations and e.g. create flavors with large local SSDs.

-The local storage needs to support more than 1000 *sequential* IOPS per VM of type `SCS-2V:4:20s` (which means a write latency lower than 1ms -- this typically means SSDs/NVMes that support at least several 10ks of parallel IOPS, not a challenge for current hardware).
+The local storage advertised this way MUST support more than 1000 *sequential* IOPS per VM of type `SCS-2V:4:20s` (which means a write latency lower than 1ms -- this typically means SSDs/NVMEs that support at least several 10ks of parallel IOPS, not a challenge for current hardware).

-Local disks, SSDs, NVMe mjst have Power-Loss-Protection such that data reported to be written, but in reality being stored in RAM or SLC cache of an SSD or NVMe, is guaranteed to not be lost in case of a power loss.
+Local disks, SSDs, NVMes MUST have Power-Loss-Protection such that data reported to be written, but in reality being stored in RAM or SLC cache of an SSD or NVMe, is guaranteed to not be lost in case of a power loss.